bsalanie/bsalanie.github.io/_pages/about.md

 I have taught microeconomics, macroeconomics, econometrics at various levels and in various places.

-This year I am teaching Econometrics (2nd year PhD), Advanced Microeconomics (Masters) and a senior undergaduate seminar on the economics of climate change.
+This year I am teaching Econometrics (2nd year PhD), Advanced Microeconomics (Masters) and a senior undergraduate seminar on the economics of climate change.